TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Partitioning Puzzles.md

 * *Constraint*: Regions contain one black circle.
 * *Constraint*: The black circle is an eye that looks at all orthogonal directions until it hits a region border.
 The number in the eye represents how many cells in the region the eye doesn't see.

-### Dominion
-* *Goal*: Shade some cells in the grid.
-* *Constraint*: Shaded cells form dominoes which can touch each other diagonally.
-* *Constraint*: Cells with letters are unshaded
-* *Constraint*: Cells with the same letter belong to the same region.
-* *Constraint*: Unshaded regions must contain at least one letter.

 ### Dominosa
 * *Goal*: Place borders to form dominoes within the grid.
 * *Constraint*: The domino numbers are shown on the grid.
 * *Constraint*: No domino may repeat.

+### Double Choco
+* *Goal*: Divide the grid into regions.
+* *Constraint*: Each region contains one contiguous area of white and one contiguous area of black cells.
+* *Constraint*: A pair of areas must be of the same shape and size (subject to rotation or mirroring)
+* *Constraint*: Numbers indicate the number of same colored cells in the region.
+* *Constraint*: Regions can contain more than one number.

 ### Doueieru
 * *Goal*:  Divide the grid into L shaped regions.
 The legs of these regions are one cell wide